vmware-archive/kube-prod-runtime/docs/migration-guides/prometheus-migration.md

 > Make sure previously you have deployed a test file in your Prometheus data directory so you can rsync it to the new container

 ## Syncing with the compact times of the Prometheus database
-Now that all the bits are in place you are ready to perform the Prometheus TSDB migration.
+Now that all bits are in place you are ready to perform the Prometheus TSDB migration.
 To do so, you will first have to sync with the TSDB compact times of Prometheus to ensure the minimal data loss.

 ### Doing a Prometheus TSDB migration